hongkailiu/dptp-doc/tmp/migration_note.md

 * periodics
 * postsubmits

-Contact @dptp-helpdesk in #forum-testplatform if you found a job which behaves differently on build01 from api.ci.
+Contact @dptp-helpdesk in #forum-testplatform if you found a job that behaves differently on build01 from api.ci.